How we can help.

 For further information please call our Intake Team on 03 5991 1300 to discuss the benefits of being an EPIC client in more detail or download the EPIC Brochure.

 You may feel distraught, angry, lost, confused, overwhelmed or just need to talk to someone.
 Our counsellors are available to provide emotional support to you, your carer and family members through all stages of your journey.
 Counselling may help you to learn new ways to cope with and respond to the different stages of your illness.

 Our Social Worker helps you and your family deal with the personal and social problems of illness, disability and impending death.
 They can help by making referrals to community services (eg: financial help, home help, respite).
 They provide support to you and your family.

 The Occupational Therapist (OT) can work with you and your family or carer to help you to continue to live a full and normal life that is meaningful to you.

 The OT can assist with providing practical solutions for activities of daily living (bathing, dressing, walking, eating, doing housework, leisure, etc).
-They will visit you in your home and conduct an assessment.
-They will then suggest improvements such as:
+They can help you maintain your dignity.

 The OT also has a role in pain control through positioning, pressure relief and relaxation techniques.

 Our Music Therapist uses live and recorded music to help you relax.
 The benefits of music therapy may include: